brainhack-school2022/sutterlin_project/README.md

 * A Matrix confusion is presented to illustrate the model'performance
 ![](images/confusion_matrix_finalSVC.png)

-* With the final model, al the coefficients were reprojected to the MNI space using `masker.inverse_transform()` function.
+* With the final model, all the coefficients were reprojected to the MNI space using `masker.inverse_transform()` function.
 Since there were four classes, six different compirison of classes can be made and the highest coefficient for each comparison are presented in the interactive plots below.

 ![](images/glass_brain_model_3subj.png)